Anzellotti/gamedev-portfolio/index.md

 - Developed on Unity

 I developed this game for the Acerola Game Jam 0, a two-week game jam with a maximum team size of 1, in March 2024.\
-The game features a flexible character builder that allows for a lot of wonky combinations.
+The game features a flexible character builder that allows for a lot of unique combinations.

 Check it out **[>>here<<](https://joevanni.itch.io/aberration)**.